 Since modern architecture embodies minimal and linear geometric structures, adding arched openings creates a visual contrast, animating the facade and structure as a whole.

 An archway is an entrance or passage formed by an arch.
-Archways in repetition in some application of design create an immense beauty to space.
+Archways in repetition in some applications of design create an immense beauty to space.

 Another way architects and designers have implemented arches in their designs is through arched interior partitions.
 Instead, the design acts as a soft intervention that’s not too imposing or disruptive to space, opening two spaces together while maintaining their respective boundaries.